Skip to main content

 Outer Membrane Factor (OMF) - Gram-negative bacteria

 Figure \(\PageIndex{25}\) shows an interactive iCn3D model of a beta-barrel transmembrane protein OPRM - Outer Membrane Factor (4y1k) from Pseudomonas aeruginosa that acts as a pore.
 The transmembrane part of the protein consists of a beta-barrel fold (BBF).
-The protein also has a palmitoyl fatty acid in thioester linkage to Cys 1 of the protein for extra but unneeded anchorage.
+The protein also has a palmitoyl fatty acid in a thioester linkage to Cys 1 for extra, but unnecessary, anchorage.

 Bbeta-barrel transmembrane protein OPRM _Pseudomonas aeruginosabeta-(4y1k) .png